erik-adelbert/aoc/2025/README.md

 `sums[i][j]=grid[i][j]+sums[i−1][j]+sums[i][j−1]−sums[i−1][j−1]`

 It lets us quickly check whether a rectangle is fully inside the polygon (i.e., all its cells are 1), or count how many cells are inside, without scanning every cell in the rectangle.
-And after doing so much preprocessing, we might as well throw everything we have at the problem—treating (the best 2D matrix is a 1D matrix kind of thing) wherever possible, and so on.
+And after doing so much preprocessing, we might as well throw everything we have at the problem —the best 2D matrix is a 1D matrix, what if `uint32`?, ... kind of things— wherever possible, and so on.

 At last the resulting code runs in under `1.5ms±0.5` and the best runs are in under `1ms`.